RajaFida/YOLO-V5-Road-distress-imaging/README.md

 - **Google Colab** notebook with free GPU: <a href="https://colab.research.google.com/github/RajaFida/YOLO-V5-Road-distress-imaging/blob/main/Test_YoloV5.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

 ## Results on some unseen data
-some videos are saved in the directory data/results on unseen data, and can be downloaded for the purpose of visualisation
+some videos are saved in the directory `data/unseen data results`, and can be downloaded for the purpose of visualisation